Crypto-TII/TLS1.3/cpp/README.md

 Below are two examples to choose from.
 The SAL API documentation is provided in sal/sal.pdf, and guided by this it should be possible to create your own SAL.
 To build the client on an IoT node like the Arduino RP2040, see the readme file in the src/arduino directory.

+Private keys, server/client certificate chains, and CA root stores are all fixed in the code.
+Therefore as it stands the code must be recompiled for each target.
+Ideally keys, chains and key stores should be kept in external files, but in an IoT setting there may not be a file system.
+In this C++ code the client private key and certificate are stored in the source code file *tls_client_cert.cpp*, and the certificate store is stored in the file *tls_cacert.cpp*.
+However when using secure hardware, the client private key may not embedded in the source code, rather it exists in secure on-board memory.

 ## Miracl